Arjun256900/instagram_clone/README.md

 # InstaClone – Fullstack Instagram Clone

-A full-fledged Instagram clone built from scratch using Flutter, Microservices, Firebase, MongoDB, Socket.io, Docker, Kubernetes, and WebRTC.
+A full-fledged Instagram clone built from scratch using Flutter, Microservices, Firebase, MongoDB, Socket.io, Docker, Kubernetes, and WebRTC
 > Disclaimer: This is a personal educational project and is not affiliated with Instagram™ or Meta Platforms.

 ## 🔥 Screenshots